 While guests arrived and mingled, music was served up by 3 Leg Torso.
 An amazing local band, they truly set the stage for this event.
 An eclectic blend of world music from Paris to Argentinean tango and Latin music.
 Their music has been described as “all the beauty of Astor Pizzaolla’s music and the spirit of The Kronos Quartet.”
-Be sure to visit their web site.
-You can listen to their music on iTunes.
+You can listen to their music on Spotify.

-Photos of some guests in attendance at this fundraiser.
-These shots are typical of the type of photography that corporations hire me to create for their events.
-Cinematic, natural looking images of people being themselves with beautiful light.
+Pictured are some of the guests in attendance at this fundraiser.
+These images are typical of the style of photography that corporations hire me to create for their events.
+Cinematic, authentic, engaging images of people being themselves captured in beautiful natural light.

 Entertainment was provided throughout dinner by aerial acrobats.
 In keeping with the “let’s see how many challenges we can throw at Randy” theme, no flash photography was allowed during their performance.
 Fortunately, using the latest digital technology, I was able to capture these images with incredible clarity and detail.
 I could never have accomplished this with film.

-Following dinner and the fundraising donations, Darth Vader and his Storm troopers surprised us with a visit.
+Following dinner and fundraising, Darth Vader and his Storm Troopers surprised us with a visit.
 These were the actual costumes used in the Star Wars movies.
-I must confess that it was strangely eerie being surrounded by these very realistic props.
+I must confess that it was strangely eerie being surrounded by these very realistic characters.
 I felt like I was in the middle of a weird Star Wars dream.
 And once again, in keeping with the “let’s see how many challenges we can throw at Randy” theme, they asked for a group photo in the glass walkway above the OMSI entrance.